LSleutsky/ipv4-geolocation/README.md

 gh repo clone LSleutsky/ipv4-geolocation
 ```

-To run the app in standard fashion, run the below commands in order:
+To run the app in typical fashion, the below commands can be run (_in order_):

 ```bash
 yarn install
 yarn dev
 ```

-This will allow you to visit [http://localhost:3000](http://localhost:3000) to interact with the app.
+This will allow you to visit [http://localhost:3000](http://localhost:3000) to run the development version of the app.

 ## Docker

-If _Docker_ is installed on the local machine where this repo is cloned, then for easier local development, the below script handles everything for you to get up and running:
+If _Docker_ is installed on the local machine where this repo is cloned, then for easier local development (_and the recommended way_), the below script handles everything for you to get up and running:

 ```bash
 yarn start:local